I-League: East Bengal sign Boithang Haokip from Bengaluru FC | Goal.com

 I-League: East Bengal sign Boithang Haokip from Bengaluru FC

-East Bengal have roped in Manipuri player Boithang Haokip from Indian Super League (ISL) champions Bengaluru FC for three years.
+East Bengal have roped in Manipuri player Boithang Haokip from Indian Super League (ISL) champions Bengaluru FC on a three-year deal.

 The 28-year-old is predominantly a winger but can play in multiple positions.
 He has played both as a wing-back as well as a central midfielder at Bengaluru.